 How you shift from corporate talk to a real mindset change comes down to vulnerability.

 How do we connect with people for real?
 Brené Brown has had a huge impact on my perspective on how to do that through her Ted Talks.
 How do we learn for real from one another and how do we see the person next to us as an ally.
-How do we truly believe in the power of collective intelligence and diversity?
+How do we truly believe in the power of collective intelligence and diversity in the workplace?

 What other changes do you wish to see in the workplace of the future?